juanbkm/donor2019/content/stories/rebuilding-the-road-to-the-border.md

 The Hotel Umariyon at the center of Panjakent, owned by a local entrepreneur, opened in 2015 in anticipation of increased tourist activity.

-“The hotel opened about 3 years ago, when the road was just being improved,” Komron Mukaramov, 34, and hotel administrator at Umariyon, said as he attended to guests, locals and foreigners, who had come to visit ancient Panjakent.
+“The hotel opened when the road was just being improved,” Komron Mukaramov, 34, and hotel administrator at Umariyon, said as he attended to guests, locals and foreigners, who had come to visit ancient Panjakent.
 With the opening of the border, the hotel has since expanded, adding a second floor.
 “We have 30 rooms now,” Komron said.

 Komron is pleased with the border reopening, not only because it brings more tourists to his hotel.
 “I bring one of my sons to Samarkand for regular medical treatment,” Komron explained.